-The pattern has repeated itself in state budgets, year after year.
-Today — even after Washington legislators restored some of the most recent cuts to higher education funding — the cost of college often requires loan amounts that cause the state’s young people to postpone marriage, home ownership, children, and the American Dream.
+The pattern of state budget cuts followed by tuition increases has repeated itself, year after year.
+Today — even after Washington legislators restored a portion of the most recent cuts to higher education funding — the cost of college often requires loan amounts that cause the state’s young people to postpone marriage, home ownership, children, and the American Dream.

 Compared to 1979, as a percentage of the state’s median wage, tuition costs are:

 - 3.8 times higher for a state comprehensive college (Western, Central, or Eastern Washington University, or The Evergreen State College);

 - 4 times higher for community and technical colleges; and

 - 5 times higher for research universities (University of Washington and Washington State University).